JanhaviSharma111/apollo-automation/README.md

 Run the sender:
 python send_emails_smtp.py
 First run will create credentials.py.
 Enter:
-Gmail address (defaults to parthsethi@180dc.org if you press Enter).
+Gmail address.
 Gmail App Password (create in Google Account > Security > App passwords).
 The script:
 Imports credentials from credentials.py.
-Uses CC recipients hardcoded in the script (arghyadip.pal@180dc.org, mishra.moulik@180dc.org).
+Uses CC recipients hardcoded in the script.
 Edit cc_emails in send_emails_smtp.py if you want to change these.
 Reads all messages from generated_emails.json.
 Sends a test email to your own address to verify SMTP login.
 Asks for confirmation (Do you want to send X emails?).
 Type yes to proceed.